 You are here

-Offset Emissions from Plane Trips (Proposed)
+Offset Emissions from Plane Trips (In Progress)

 The 2015 iCAP, chapter 4, objective 1, is "Reduce air travel emissions from a new FY14 baseline by 25% by FY20, 50% by FY25, and 100% by FY30 ."
 Air travel is a major source of greenhouse gas emissions.
 In the FY08 baseline carbon emission calculation for campus, 7 percent of the emissions were due to directly-financed air travel.
 While some reduction in the air travel can be achieved through increased teleconferencing, the remainder will need to be offset.
 There are some airplane companies that offer a self-selected option for paying an additional fee to offset the carbon emissions from each trip.
 This is an option that campus should implement for all air-travel funded by the University.
 Otherwise, campus units can buy carbon offsets from forthcoming virtual storeroom to reduce their carbon emission.